lmas/thesis/thesis.typ

 = Method <method>

-_Lu et al._ have provided an example of their DAMP algorithm in the form of a Matlab file, as a complement to their paper @lu.
+_Lu et al._ @lu have provided an example of their DAMP algorithm in the form of a Matlab file, as a complement to their paper.
 Running that example produced the raw data used for creating the plot in
 @examplepattern, as shown previously.
 Both the data for the time series and the corresponding Matrix Profile was then